Late benefit appeals

 - there are any dates you can’t attend a hearing.

 The DfC will be told you have appealed and will prepare their response.
 This will give their reasons for the decision, a copy of your claim form and any other letters and forms you have filled in.
 They will also say what law they have used to make the decision.

 If you're too late to appeal

-If you've missed the deadline for making a late appeal and you discover that the decision was wrong, you can ask the SSA for an anytime revision of your benefit decision.
+If you've missed the deadline for making a late appeal and you discover that the decision was wrong, you can ask the DfC for an anytime revision of your benefit decision.